Safety Tips For Solo Female Traveller

 Never attract attention.

-Never give your travel details to strangers.
+Never share your travel details with strangers.

 Trust your gut instinct or intuition.